categories:

 Body

-St. Charles nurses honored with DAISY Award for outstanding, compassionate care
+Four St. Charles nurses receive the DAISY Award to recognize their extraordinary, compassionate nursing care

-The following St. Charles Health System nurses have been honored with The DAISY Award for Extraordinary Nurses®, recognizing the outstanding, compassionate nursing care they provide patients and families every day:
+BEND, Ore. – The following St. Charles Health System nurses have been honored with The DAISY Award for Extraordinary Nurses®, recognizing the outstanding, compassionate nursing care they provide patients and families every day:

 Nominated by patients, families and colleagues, the award recipients were chosen by a committee at St. Charles.

-The nurses—who represent all four St. Charles hospitals in Bend, Redmond, Madras and Prineville—were recognized with a ceremony on their respective units and presented with a certificate, a pin and a "healer's touch" sculpture by their hospital’s chief nursing officer.
+The nurses—which represent all four St. Charles hospitals in Bend, Redmond, Madras and Prineville—were recognized with a ceremony on their respective units and presented with a certificate, a pin and a "healer's touch" sculpture by their hospital’s chief nursing officer.
 The DAISY honorees will also receive ongoing benefits, such as special rates for tuition and ANCC certification.

 The DAISY Foundation is a not-for-profit organization that was established in memory of J. Patrick Barnes by members of his family.
 Patrick died at the age of 33 in late 1999 from complications of Idiopathic Thrombocytopenic Purpura (ITP), a little known but not uncommon auto-immune disease.
 (DAISY is an acronym for Diseases Attacking the Immune System.)
 The care Patrick and his family received from nurses while he was ill inspired this unique means of thanking nurses for making a profound difference in the lives of their patients and patient families.